bulletmark/corsproxy/README.md

 ### Simple CORS Proxy

-[Corsproxy][REPO] is a very small and simple but highly performant Linux HTTP server which receives HTTP GET or POST requests on a port and forwards those requests to a pre-configured target server and port.
-The proxy receives HTTP replies and returns them to the original client unaltered except that the HTTP header has the _Access-Control-Allow-Origin_ field set to get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.
+[Corsproxy][REPO] is a very small and simple but highly performant Linux HTTP proxy server which receives a HTTP GET or POST request on a port and forwards that request to a pre-configured target server and port.
+The proxy server then receives the HTTP reply from that server, and returns it to the original client unaltered except that the HTTP header has the _Access-Control-Allow-Origin_ field set to get around [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.

 Why another CORS proxy program?
 [Existing CORS proxies](https://github.com/search?q=cors+proxy) I found require the originating client to specify the target host within the incoming URL to the proxy.
-The proxy dynamically extracts the target host and then sends the "real" URL to the target.
+The proxy dynamically extracts the target host from the URL and then sends the "real" URL to the target.
 [My application use case](http://fronius-powermon.duckdns.org) only allowed me to change the host so I could not "embed" the real host in the target URL.
 This simple CORS proxy must instead be statically pre-configured with the target